-How many athletes has this fund supported in the past?
+How many athletes has CAN Fund supported in the past?

-Canadian athletes face a funding shortfall and rely on the CAN Fund to help close the funding gap so they can compete on a level playing field on the world stage.
-The CAN Fund has raised over $11 million and supported hundreds of athletes from coast to coast.
+Canadian athletes face a funding shortfall and rely on CAN Fund to help close the funding gap.
+CAN Fund has raised over $18 million to date and supported hundreds of athletes from coast to coast.
 CAN Fund proudly supported 80% of the Canadian athletes who competed at the Vancouver and Sochi Games and 70% of the Canadian athletes who competed in London.

 Does every athlete who applies to the Fund get money?
 How much?

 Each application is reviewed by the Canadian Athletes Now Fund Athlete Selection Committee and evaluated on a criteria approved by the CAN Fund Board of Directors.
 Based on the monies raised CAN Fund disperses the funds directly to as many athletes as possible.
 If an athlete is successful in becoming a CAN Fund recipient they receive $6,000.
 Because CAN Fund offers 2 applications per year an athlete is eligible to receive $12,000 annually ($6,000 per application).

 Yes, the Canadian Athletes Now Fund is a Registered Canadian Amateur Athletic Association, recognized by Canadian Revenue Agency.